 For the 2017-18 teaching year, the Year 1 class will have one Core Tutor and four Group Tutors, and the Year 2 class will have two Core Tutors.
 Other faculty members will join them for occasional teaching sessions, thus allowing each class to benefit from the skills and diversity of the full faculty team.

-Jackie Amos Wilkinson Faculty Lead, Core Tutor for post-graduate Mystery and Mastery Community, and member of Focaliser Team
+Jackie Amos Wilkinson Faculty Lead, Core Tutor for post-graduate Mystery and Mastery Community, and member of Executive Team

 Jackie’s interest in inclusive spirituality started as a child growing up in different countries — including Egypt, Aden and Singapore.
 She did degrees in Philosophy and Psychology, and a Masters in Business Administration, then worked mainly in the charity sector helping to develop organisations, training programmes and services to reach groups of people most at risk in society.
 Before training as a minister, she was National Director of Services for the Samaritans, and sat on various charity boards and Governmental steering committees.
 Jackie has been involved with OneSpirit ever since her ordination as a minister in 2004.
 She served at different times as mentor, trustee and interim manager, and oversaw the establishment of the Interfaith Ministers Association.
 She has been a Tutor on OneSpirit’s training programmes since 2009, and was appointed Faculty Lead in 2015.
 She lives in Surrey, has two grown-up children, and three grandchildren.

 Nicola’s work is deeply influenced by her experience of being both South African and British, and these diverse cultural, political, spiritual, and natural landscapes.
 Her underlying impulse has always been to seek connection with that which underpins Life and makes it Sacred.
 She has degrees in Social Work; in Psychology and English; and an MBA, in which her thesis explored the inner process of change.
 Nicola’s work has included key roles in Life Line in South Africa; directing a development programme for black and women executives at the University of Cape Town’s business school (AIM); strategy and leadership development within Gemini Consulting; and campaigning for the ordination of women in the Anglican Church in South Africa.
 She worked in strategic development within the Findhorn Foundation in Scotland, where she is now a trustee.
 Based in London and married with one son, Nicola was ordained in 2004.
-She has been a OneSpirit tutor since 2005, and for most of that time Seminary Leader, up to 2015 when she became Focaliser of OneSpirit Interfaith Foundation.
+She has been a OneSpirit tutor since 2005, was for most of that time Seminary Leader up to 2015, then served as Focaliser of OneSpirit Interfaith Foundation up to November 2017.

 Christopher Marcus Core Tutor for Year 1 class